mike-trout/employees-app/README.md

 ```
 You must first have created the backend resources from [employees-service](https://github.com/mike-trout/employees-service).

-The service is exposed as a `LoadBalancer`.
+The service is exposed as a `NodePort` service..